10 Flea Markets In Goa To Hit Up On Your Next Vacay

 Tibetan Market

-This little gem of a market is tucked away in Calangute, right at the square and next to the parking lot.
+This little gem is tucked away in Calangute, right at the square and next to the parking lot.
 You won't believe the incredible Tibetan people you'll find here, from wise old ladies to young couples selling a dazzling array of goodies.
 They've got everything from exquisite shawls to stunning jewellery, and everything in between.
 And guess what?
-These items come all the way from Tibet or from businesses set up by Tibetans right here in India.
+These items come from Tibet or businesses set up by Tibetans right here in India.
 These Tibetans, who are mostly refugees, are always up for a chat.
 So not only can you snag some fantastic finds, but you can also engage in fascinating conversations.
-Plus, this place is open all day, so you can take your time strolling around and find exactly what you need at prices that won't break the bank.
+Plus, this place is open all day, so you can take your time strolling around and find what you need at prices that won't break the bank.

 Bestsellers: Jewellery